 What is the error in the 2004 quarter?

-The 2004 quarter does not have any main errors.
-However, there are some minor errors that can be exits on some coins.
-These errors are not usually worth much money.
+The 2004 quarter does not have any certain errors.
+However, some minor errors can be exist on some coins.

 Hi.
 I have a 2005 Kansas quarter and has a Error that is not described or talked about.
 Would like to show and thinking it will be a WOW.
 And get ones attention.
 The coin is in extra fine condition.
 Thank you.